Digestive Problems in Dogs

 • Gasoline, kerosene

 If you think your dog has ingested a harmful substance, contact your vet immediately.
-In SOME cases the answer is to induce vomiting, but with some types of poisoning, that can harm your dog further.
-DO NOT INDUCE VOMITING UNLESS IT IS ON THE ADVICE OF YOUR VET.
+In some cases, the solution may be to induce vomiting, but with some types of poisoning, doing so could harm your dog further.
+DO NOT INDUCE VOMITING UNLESS ADVISED BY YOUR VET.

-Another cause of digestive problems is eating too much.
-While humans love to gorge on holidays, do not let your dog eat much more than his normal daily intake no matter what the occasion.
-If you give your dog a huge bowl of ‘special’’ food, he is likely to eat every bit of it.
-Then, he may end up with vomiting and diarrhea because his body isn’t use to that much food.
-For this reason, it’s best to feed the same amounts at the same times each day.
+Another cause of digestive problems is overeating.
+While humans love to indulge on holidays, don’t let your dog consume much more than their normal daily intake, no matter the occasion.
+If you give your dog a huge bowl of “special” food, they are likely to eat all of it.
+This can lead to vomiting and diarrhea because their body isn’t accustomed to that much food.
+For this reason, it’s best to feed your dog the same amounts at the same times each day.

-Another cause of digestive problems is swallowing a foreign object.
-This can create a blockage in the digestive tract that causes your dog to regurgitate his food before it reaches his stomach.
-For this reason, owners should limit their pet’s access to small toys, string, bones and other items that can be harmful to the digestive tract.
-As with poisoning, if you think your dog has swallowed a foreign object, take him to your vet as soon as possible.
+Swallowing a foreign object is another common cause of digestive issues.
+This can create a blockage in the digestive tract, causing your dog to regurgitate food before it reaches the stomach.
+To prevent this, owners should limit their dog’s access to small toys, string, bones, and other items that could be harmful.
+If you think your dog has swallowed something dangerous, take them to the vet as soon as possible.

 Digestive problems can also occur due to disease.
-The disease could be as fleeting as a virus or something that may require long term medication and treatment such as inflammatory bowel disease or caner.
-Only your vet can determine what disease is causing the problems in your dog.
-You should not try to diagnose and treat the problem yourself.
+The illness could be as temporary as a virus or something more chronic, such as inflammatory bowel disease or cancer.
+Only your vet can determine what disease is causing the issues.
+Never try to diagnose or treat the problem on your own.

-In many cases of disease, quick diagnosis and treatment is the key to a making a full recovery.
-Even if it is not a disease that is causing the problem, it should be the priority of every pet owner to help their companion find relief from the unpleasant symptoms as soon as possible.
+In many cases, quick diagnosis and treatment are key to a full recovery.
+Even if the problem is not disease-related, it’s important to prioritize your dog’s well-being and seek relief from their unpleasant symptoms as soon as possible.

-The bottom line is that digestive problems are never normal, and they should never be ignored.
-Take your dog to the vet right away if you notice he is suffering from any digestive problems.
-Getting him treated quickly could be the difference between life and death.
+The bottom line is that digestive problems in dogs are never normal and should never be ignored.
+If you notice your dog suffering from any digestive issues, take them to the vet immediately.
+Getting prompt treatment could be the difference between life and death.

 Share: